Schedule, Deadlines & Help

 - What does the registration fee include?

-Entrance to all sessions, official program, name badge, coffee breaks, welcome reception and access to the proceedings.
+All sessions, program, badge, coffee breaks, welcome reception and access to the proceedings.

 - Does the registration fee include fees for travel expenses, hotel expenses, or sightseeing?

 No. Such expenses are the responsibility of the participant.